CDN usage reports

 Cache Hit Ratio

-Cache Hit Ratio represents the following ratio in percents.
+Cache Hit Ratio represents the following percentage.

 Data Cached / (Data Cached + Data Non-Cached)